enzet/Roentgen/README.md

 ### Requirements

-- Icons must be __monochrome__, meaning they cannot have parts in different colors.
-This ensures they can be recolored without losing their meaning.
+- Icons must be __monochrome__ and not depend on color (they can be recolored without losing their meaning).
-- Icons must be __14 × 14 px__ in size (equivalent to 16 × 16 px with one pixel
+- Maximum icon size is __14 × 14 px__ (equivalent to 16 × 16 px with one pixel
   padding).
+- Lines must not be __thinner than 1 px__.
+Lines should preferably have an __integer pixel width__ (1 px, 2 px, etc.) for clean rendering at target size.

 ### Recommendations

 - Icon parts should be __pixel-aligned__ for better rendering, when possible.
-- Lines should have __rounded caps__ if it doesn't affect shape recognition.
+- Lines should have __rounded caps__.
+Line joins and bends should also be __rounded__ where possible, unless sharp corners are essential to the shape.
+- Prefer __fewer details__: omit elements that do not contribute to immediate recognition at small sizes.
+A simpler silhouette reads better than a detailed but cluttered one.
+- Use __negative space__ intentionally: cutouts and gaps inside a filled shape can convey detail without adding strokes, keeping the icon clean.

 ## Icon Generation